1. What is your communication style?

-At present, Amy’s currently taking 2-3 clients a month.
-She is not sure to what extent it will grow–she is extremely picky, after all–but she will never take on more than she can handle.
-She keeps a small and selective list so authors can have her full attention.
+At present, I’m currently taking 2-3 clients a month.
+I am not sure to what extent it will grow–I am extremely picky, after all–but I will never take on more than I can handle.
+I keep a small and selective list so authors can have my full attention.

 6. What kind of author agreement do you use?

-The agreement states Amy is the freelance editor and will be paid a standard rate of .015/per word, .020/per word if rushed–need it read/edited within 1 week… Reading the first 50 pages of the revision are free but if you want her to read further, a fee can be discussed.
+The agreement states I am the freelance editor and will be paid a standard rate of .015/per word, .020/per word if rushed–need it read/edited within 1 week–or .020/per word if a partial–about 50 pages + is read… Reading the first 50 pages of the revision are free but if you want me to read further, a fee can be discussed.
 Half of the fee is paid upfront (upon signing the agreement) and half is required upon completion (an invoice will be emailed when done).
-Or she will copy edit and proofread hourly (which will be due after)…
+Or I will look at queries or brainstorm for a flat fee or proofread hourly (which will be due after)…

 7. Will you be billing me for any extra costs?
 If so, what should I expect?
 How will those costs be charged to me?

-The agreement states that in the event a long distance call is placed or a fax is made or postage is bought, authors will be charged but this would be rare as Amy conducts nearly all of her business electronically.
+The agreement states that in the event a long distance call is placed or a fax is made or postage is bought, authors will be charged but this would be rare as I conduct nearly all of my business electronically.

 8. What happens if I can’t sell this book?

-Amy can’t guarantee your book will find representation nor get offered a book deal.
-Her advice?
+I can’t guarantee your book will find representation nor get offered a book deal.
+My advice?
 Write another book.
 (Sometimes book 2 or 3 is the first book published.)

 9. Can you recommend an agent for my work?